Florida's climate's warmth and high humidity levels promote the growth of numerous

 One of the most common examples of a grassy weed in our

 area is crabgrass, which can be very hard to control once it sprouts.
-A few other examples of
+Other

 grassy weeds common to Florida are torpedograss, annual bluegrass, bullgrass, and